How Generative AI Understands Prompts

 2. Embedding

 .
-For example, the word cat might be converted into a vector like:
+For example, the word "cat" might be represented as:

 [0.11, 0.34, 0.56, ...]